The changing workforce

-Where and how we work is changing rapidly.
-This is driven by three seismic changes happening in parallel:
+Where and how we work is evolving rapidly.
+This is being driven by three seismic changes, happening in parallel:

-75% of the workforce will be made up of millennials by 2025;
+Shifting workforce demographics.
+64% of the workforce will be made up of Millennials and Gen Z by 2025.

-The way we consume information and communicate has fundamentally changed with the advent of the smartphone
+The evolution of smartphone technology.
+The way we consume information and communicate has fundamentally changed with the advent of the smartphone.

 What does this mean for your company’s need and ability to ensure that your workforce is equipped to deliver their best?